Nelson-Cheung/i686-compiler/linux/Documentation/fault-injection/fault-injection.rst

 - /sys/kernel/debug/fail*/times:

 	specifies how many times failures may happen at most.
 	A value of -1 means "no limit".
-Note, though, that this file only accepts unsigned values.
-So, if you want to specify -1, you better use 'printf' instead of 'echo', e.g.: $ printf %#x -1 > times

 - /sys/kernel/debug/fail*/space: